Xcash-Labs/xcashlabs-docs/docs/en/interacting/overview.md

 - **User experience focus**
   The network is designed so most users can interact through wallets without running full infrastructure, reducing setup complexity while maintaining strong privacy and security.

+## Acknowledgments and Open-Source Credits

+  XCash Klassic is built on a foundation of open-source work made possible by the broader privacy-focused cryptocurrency community.
+We would like to acknowledge and thank the teams behind the CryptoNoteStarter, the Monero Project, and the original X-CASH team for developing and maintaining open-source code that made this project possible.
+Their work provided the technical groundwork upon which XCash Klassic has been rebuilt and modernized.